yvelikova/axway-open-docs/content/en/docs/central/add_hybrid_env.md

 To expose an HTTPS endpoint of a service within your environment to external traffic, you need a public certificate and private key for the domain where your environment is hosted, and a TLS secret based on the key pair.

 1. Create an X.509 certificate and key for your domain (for example, using [Let's Encrypt](https://letsencrypt.org/)).
-    - The domain certificate must match the domain (FQDN) of your environment
+    - The domain certificate must match the domain (FQDN) of your environment.
-    - The public key certificate must be PEM encoded and match the given private key
+    - The public key certificate must be PEM encoded and match the given private key.

-2. Create the Istio namespace.
+1. Create the Istio namespace.
 This is the namespace where Istio will be deployed.

     Usage: `kubectl create namespace NAMESPACE_NAME`